|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Force Landed May 9, 1942

 Built by Bell in Buffalo, New York.
-Delivered to the U.S. Army, serial number unknown 41-6???, likely 41-6800.
+Delivered to the U.S. Army Air Force (USAAF) as P-39D-BE Airacobra serial number 41-6??? (last three digits unconfirmed) likely 41-6800.
 Disassembled and shipped overseas to Australia and reassembled.

-On May 9, 1942 took off from 7-Mile Drome near Port Moresby piloted by Don McGee to intercept strafing A6M2 Zeros of the Tainan Kōkūtai.
+On May 9, 1942 took off from 7-Mile Drome near Port Moresby piloted by 2nd Lt.
+Don McGee to intercept strafing A6M2 Zeros from the Tainan Kōkūtai.
 In the air, he was hit by one of the Zeros.
-Next, his Airacobra fatally damaged by friendly fire from a 50 caliber machine gun fire from the 101st Coastal Artillery.
+Next, his Airacobra fatally damaged by friendly fire from a .50 caliber machine gun manned by the U.S. Army 101st Coastal Artillery.
 McGee force landed on Fishermans Island (Daugo), incorrectly believing it was flat sandy ground.
 On impact, coral boulders damaged the Airacobra.

 After the crash, this Airacobra was stripped for usable parts and the armament and radio were removed.
 Possibly, the rest of the aircraft was salvaged by American forces during 1942.
 Or, the Airacobra was abandoned.
 Ultimate fate unknown, likely scrapped.